-Follow-on NEPA or CEQA analyses would be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer and would further address impacts on environmental justice populations once final development plans are completed.
+Follow-on NEPA or CEQA analyses may be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer, to include further consideration of impacts on environmental justice populations, once final development plans are completed.

-Under Alternative 2, there would be no adverse impacts to environmental justice or children populations during construction as there would be no or negligible impacts to air emissions, visual resources, traffic, and noise during construction; and there would be beneficial socioeconomic impacts as described in Sections 3.3, Air Quality and Greenhouse Gases; Section 3.4, Socioeconomics, Section 3.7, Visual Resources and Aesthetics; Section 3.10, Traffic and Transportation; and Section 3.12, Noise.
+Under the Preferred Alternative, there would be no adverse impacts to environmental justice or children populations during construction as there would be no or negligible impacts to air emissions, visual resources, traffic, and noise during construction; and there would be beneficial socioeconomic impacts as described in Sections 3.3, Air Quality and Greenhouse Gases; Section 3.4, Socioeconomics, Section 3.7, Visual Resources and Aesthetics; Section 3.10, Traffic and Transportation; and Section 3.12, Noise.
 Impacts would be greatest near the final location of USCIS, which is likely to occur in the northern part of Orange County (e.g., Irvine, Santa Ana or Anaheim).
-Locally moderate impacts on environmental justice populations are anticipated during operations under Alternative 2 from a decrease in employment by up to 9 percent due to tenant relocation to other areas within Orange County, similar to as described for Alternative 1.
-No impacts to children populations are anticipated during constructions are anticipated during operations are anticipated during construction or operations of Alternative 2.
+Locally moderate impacts on environmental justice populations are anticipated during operations under the Preferred Alternative from a decrease in employment by up to 9 percent due to tenant relocation to other areas within Orange County, similar to as described for Alternative 1.
+No impacts to children populations are anticipated during construction or operations of the Preferred Alternative.

 Under both a renovation/new construction and demolition/new construction scenario, minor to moderate indirect impacts could occur to environmental justice populations, from air emissions, visual resources, traffic, noise, and socioeconomic impacts.
-Impacts during construction and operation would be similar to as described under Alternative 1 Future Redevelopment for the demolition/new construction scenario, and would be dependent on the size and scope of new development to occur on the parcel.
+Impacts during construction and operation would likely be similar to as described under Alternative 1 Future Redevelopment for the demolition/new construction scenario, and would likely be dependent on the size and scope of new development to occur on the parcel.
 Impacts could be to a greater extent and intensity under a demolition/new construction scenario, depending on the scale of new development.
-Similar to as described under Alternative 1, these impacts are not anticipated to be disproportionately high or adverse, given the composition of the ROI and nature of the impacts.
-Impacts to children populations would be similar during construction and operations as described under Alternative 1 Future Redevelopment.
+Similar to as described under Alterative 1, these impacts are not anticipated to be disproportionately high or adverse, given the composition of the ROI and nature of the impacts.
+Impacts to children populations would likely be similar during construction and operations as described under Alternative 1 Future Redevelopment.

-Similar to Alternative 1, follow-on NEPA or CEQA analyses would be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer and would further address impacts on environmental justice populations.
+Similar to Alternative 1, follow-on NEPA or CEQA analyses may be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer, to include further consideration of impacts on environmental justice populations.